The preference arrived before the argument. That is not objectivity. That is a throne defending itself.

 ROMANS 3:27

-Boasting is excluded — even "on that of faith."
+Boasting is excluded, Paul says, and he names the instrument that excludes it: not "the law that requires works" but "the law that requires faith."
+Faith is what shuts boasting out — which it could not do if faith were itself the sinner's contribution.
 If you claim to have generated your own faith, you're boasting about the one thing you cannot boast about.
 The decisive factor — your choice — becomes the thing you contributed.
 That's a work, even if it doesn't look like one.
 And pride disguised as humility is the most dangerous form of the lie.

 Ask yourself this: If a thousand people hear the gospel and only one believes — what made the difference?
 If your answer starts with "I," you just described a work.